The Journey of Dylan Jarvis: A Songbird's Tale

 His songs echoed from cell to cell, heart to heart.
 They carried memories of the outside world—of being needed, of being missed, of still belonging somewhere beyond the walls.
 For a few minutes at a time, the weight lifted.
 Men softened.
 Spirits stirred.
 Some began to believe, maybe for the first time in years, that their lives still held meaning.

+Music does that.
 It goes where words aren’t allowed.
 Where explanations fail.
 Where pain has made language feel dangerous or useless.
 Music doesn’t ask you to explain yourself or defend your past.
 It doesn’t need permission.
 It simply arrives—note by note—until something inside shifts.

 That’s why it works in prisons.
 And hospital rooms.
 And bedrooms late at night when the rest of the world feels impossibly far away.